-Forum Virium Helsinki is Helsinki's innovation company, and they represent the city in Code the Streets.
+Forum Virium Helsinki is Helsinki's innovation company, and they represented the city in Code the Streets.
 It offers a platform and testbed for new innovative mobility and co-creates urban futures by bringing together companies, universities, other public sector organizations and Helsinki's residents.

 Mobility is one of the most significant areas of development in cities across the world.
 Helsinki is no exception to this, despite its relatively small population.
 The Finish capital believes that its task is to provide quality public services and create conditions for a stimulating and enjoyable life.
 This includes urban mobility.
 Therefore, the city is looking for innovative digital solutions to manage urban mobility more effectively, represented by Forum Virium.
 They want to decrease the amount of car traffic in specific areas, at specific times and for different reasons.
 Together with its partner, Helsinki sets out to answer the question: ‘How can drivers be helped to avoid congested areas or areas where the city wants to maintain traffic safety?’.